 “That acceptance,” she added, “can be a meaningful lesson.”

-5. Consider seeking therapy
+5. Consider Therapy

 When Boyes was a practicing therapist, she started sessions with a new client by asking them how long they’d been experiencing their issues before they sought therapy.
 “It was almost always years,” she said.
 “The general pattern is for people to wait far, far too long.”
 If you are thinking about going to therapy, that’s a good sign that you should go to therapy, Boyes added.